7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 Bugis Street is often thronged by tourists and locals (Source)

-Bargain hunters' paradise, Bugis Street is one of the best night markets of Singapore where you'll find all kinds of trinkets at a dirt-cheap price.
-There are over 800 shops crammed in a compact space selling all types of products - shirts, t-shirts, ladies tops, jeans, watches, perfumes, footwear, bags, souvenirs, phone covers, stationery, home decor, and more.
-You could get products for as low as SGD 1, just that you will have to up your bargain game.
+Bargain hunters' paradise, Bugis Street, is one of the best night markets in Singapore, where you'll find all kinds of trinkets at dirt-cheap prices.
+There are over 800 shops crammed in a compact space selling all types of products - shirts, t-shirts, ladies' tops, jeans, watches, perfumes, footwear, bags, souvenirs, phone covers, stationery, home decor, and more.
+You could get products for as low as SGD 1, but you must up your bargaining game.
 And if all the shopping is making you hungry, don't worry!
 Bugis Street has got you covered.
-Restaurants and food vendors are spread all over the place, selling fresh juices, fried snacks, authentic Singaporean cuisine, and more.
+Restaurants and food vendors are spread everywhere, selling fresh juices, fried snacks, authentic Singaporean cuisine, and more.
 Behind the market, head over to Albert Center, a large cafeteria selling full-fledged meals from SGD 3.
-If you are looking for something sophisticated, there are fine dining restaurants and cafes open till late just outside the market in Bugis.
+If you are looking for something sophisticated, fine dining restaurants and cafes are open till late just outside the market in Bugis.

 Known for: Clothing, Electronics, Souvenirs, Accessories